drifter-handbook/drifter-handbook.github.io/_posts/2016-01-10-False-Mask.md

 False Tongue (Lv 2):
 User can now speak and understand Elven and Draconic.
 Reading/Writing is excluded from this.

+Heat Sink (Lv 1):
+When you are hit with a fire-based spell, double your base movement speed for the next minute.

 Restored Relic:
 This artifact cannot be destroyed.